BKokay/test-vault/0-inbox/Fuel Saver Meeting 1111 notes.md

 	4.
 Issue with financial summary: Check in DAO and see what I did about the timestamp PreparedStatementCallback; bad SQL grammar [SELECT fs.id AS fuel_stop_id, TO_CHAR(fs.stop_timestamp, 'YYYY-MM-DD HH24:MI:SS') AS stop_timestamp, fs.number_of_liters, fs.price_per_liter, fs.total_savings, fs.gas_station_id, fs.fuel_type, gs.gas_station_name FROM fuel_saver.fuel_stop fs JOIN fuel_saver.device dev ON fs.device_id = dev.id JOIN fuel_saver.driver d ON dev.driver_id = d.id JOIN fuel_saver.gas_station gs ON fs.gas_station_id = gs.id WHERE d.id = ?]
+ *The DB dump set the time to time with timezone rather than timestamp with timezone *

+Hard coded the dbsetup rather than using the db dump